Infineon/mtb-example-fx2g3-uvc-uac/README.md

 5. Initialize the data transfer state machines.
 6. Application registers handlers for all relevant interrupts.
 7. Application makes the USB device visible to the host by calling the Connect API.
-8. FPGA is configured using the SMIF (in x1 or single mode) block to read the bit file stored in the external flash.
+8. FPGA is configured using the SMIF (in x4 or quad mode) block to read the bit file stored in the external flash.
 FPGA sees the data on bus and gets configured.
+   > **Note:** If REV02 Kit is used FPGA is configured using SMIF in x4 or quad mode else (for REV01) FPGA is configured using SMIF in x1 or single mode.
 9. FPGA is initialized using I2C writes to FPGA registers.
 10. Application initializes the SIP block on FX2G3 as required by the selected LVCMOS operating mode.